 Company: Zero Gravity Corporation

 Vehicle: Modified Boeing 727

 The Trip: Lasting some 90 to 100 minutes, the Zero-G space trip enables one to “float like an astronaut and fly like a superhero in weightlessness.”
-It consists of parabolic arc flights, which simulates weightlessness in space, much how like we see astronauts on space station interviews.
-The flight swirls the passenger to 15 individual parabolas, consisting of one Martian gravity simulation, two Lunar gravity simulation and 12 weightlessness simulation.
+It consists of parabolic arc flights, which simulate weightlessness in space, much like the astronauts we see on space station interviews.
+The flight swirls the passenger to 15 individual parabolas, consisting of one Martian gravity simulation, two lunar gravity simulations and 12 weightlessness simulations.

-Because the parabolic arcs simulates the space experience, the Zero- G space trip is much cheaper than full-on space travels.
+Because the parabolic flights simulate the space experience, the Zero- G space trip is much cheaper than full-on space travels.
 Still, with the Martian and lunar gravity close-to-real experience, it is value for money already.

 What if living on Earth proves too much already?
 Is there a one-way outer space ticket for the Earth-worn and tired?
 Consider signing up for the Mars One project.
-As of mid-2013, around 78,000 people from 120 countries have already applied (some people reportedly even signed up their own family members) for a one-way trip to Mars to join an experimental settlement project in the red planet.
+Around 78,000 people from 120 countries have already applied (some people reportedly even signed up their own family members) for a one-way trip to Mars to join an experimental settlement project on the red planet.